CDCgov/MTNAP/README.md

 ## Overview

-This repository contains source code and configuration related to [MEBT](https://cdcgov.github.io/MEBT/)'s Microbial Transmission Network Analytical Platform (MTNAP), a comprehensive set of tools to allow the construction and analysis of transmission networks based on user-specified criteria.
+This repository contains source code and configuration related to [MEBT](https://cdcgov.github.io/MEBT/)'s Microbial Transmission Network Analytic Platform (MTNAP), a comprehensive set of tools to allow the construction and analysis of transmission networks based on user-specified criteria.

 ## Public Domain Standard Notice
 This repository constitutes a work of the United States Government and is not